billvaglienti/ProtoGen/README.md

 - `initialValue` : is used to specify an initial value that is assigned to this field in the init function.
 If the `initialValue` is not given then this field will not receive an initial value in the init function.
 As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e".

 - `verifyMinValue` : is used to specify the lowest value that this in-memory field should hold.
 This is used in the verify function.
 If the value of this field is less than `verifyMinValue` the verify function will change the value of the field and return 0 to indicate there was a problem.
-As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e". in addition you can use the string "auto", in which case protogen will compute the minimum value based on this fields encoding rules.
+As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e". in addition you can use the string "auto", in which case ProtoGen will compute the minimum value based on this fields encoding rules.

 - `verifyMaxValue` : is used to specify the highest value that this in-memory field should hold.
 This is used in the verify function.
 If the value of this field is more than `verifyMaxValue` the verify function will change the value of the field and return 0 to indicate there was a problem.
-As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e". in addition you can use the string "auto", in which case protogen will compute the maximum value based on this fields encoding rules.
+As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e". in addition you can use the string "auto", in which case ProtoGen will compute the maximum value based on this fields encoding rules.

+- `printscaler` : A scaler that is multiplied by the in-memory type when generating the comparison or print text functions.
+This scaler does not change the protocol design, it used *only* to improve the readability of the report from the comparison or text print functions.

 - `comment` : A one line doxygen comment that follows the data declaration.

 - `range | units | notes` : If specified, each of these attributes will be added (as single-line comments) to the packet description table in the documentation markdown.
 These comments will appear next to this <Data> tag, and can be used if extra specificity is required.
-Note that these fields apply ONLY to the documentation, and will NOT appear anywhere in the generated code.
+Note that these fields apply *only* to the documentation, and will not appear anywhere in the generated code.

 Documentation tag
 -----------------